sasadangelo/Tetris/README.md

 3. Open a github shell
 4. Run the command: _cd c:\_
 5. Run the command: _git clone https://github.com/sasadangelo/Tetris.git_.
 The folder C:\Tetris will be created with source code inside.
+6. Open a dos shell
+7. Run the command: _cd c:\Tetris_
+8. Run the command: _gem install gosu_.
+This will install the Ruby game library gosu.
+If you got a SSL connection problem check the troubleshooting section.
+9. Run the command: _ruby TetrisGameWindow.rb_ to start the video game.

+## TroubleShooting

+If step 8 fails for a SSL connection problem this is a well known ruby issue.
+To solve it do the following:

+1. Download the following pem certificate

 CREDIT
 Thanks to Kamen Kitanova and LLexi Leon for their original work on Tetris.